apiato/documentation/_docs/components/events.md

 <a name="usage"></a>
 ### Usage

-In laravel you can create and register events in multiple way.
+In Laravel you can create and register events in multiple way.
 Below is an example of an Event that handles itself.

 Event Class Example: